 A breakfast nook or alcove is unlike the formal dining in that it can actually be apart of the kitchen.
 In some cases, the kitchen is designed large enough to allow space for a small table and four chairs.
 However it is important to design in a way that this doesn’t impact the work triangle of the kitchen.
 An ideal design creates a eating area opposite of the dining room.
+Our Letcher house plan and Lexington home plan are good examples of this layout.
 The kitchen act as a buffer to separate the formal and informal eating areas.

 Size and Shape

 Suggested measurements: 10 to 11 feet in width, 10 to 14 feet in length (100 to 154 sf) – Holds a table and 4 chairs plus a buffet [10 feet by 10 feet: This is an absolute minimum size room.
 It only accommodates a table (3 ft x 5 ft rectangular or 5 ft diameter) and 4 chairs.]

 Suggested measurements: 12 to 13 feet in width, 15 to 17 feet in length (180 to 221 sf) – Accepts a dining table, 6-8 chairs, a buffet, and a china cabinet.